johnisom/leetcode-exercises/john/non-leetcode/cp-exploration/bittorrent.md

   - Downloading and seeding your favorite Linux distribution is quite legal
   - Downloading or seeding copyrighted works that you and the other peers don’t own or don’t have a license to is illegal

+## Future Directions ##

+The algorithm discussed is the old version.
+The new version is purely decentralized without tracker servers.
+Each peer has a DHT.

 ## Sources  ##